 Discuss why your customers should choose you over the competition.
 Highlight your experience, skills, and certifications.
 What makes you unique?

 Introduce your brand story and history.

 If you have an interesting brand story or you have a family business feel free to mention that.
-Local homeowners might relate to your products or services and could show the superior quality you offer.
+Local homeowners might relate to your story and this could spark their interest in your products and services.

 Be mindful of keyword usage.

 Keep in mind that the words you use to describe your products and services are the same ones your customers use to find you on Google.
 You want to be found easily, so you should be using 1-3 high-quality keywords that can bring you the most customers.

 Using sales pitches and offers in the business description is against Google policy.
 You are limited to 750 characters anyways, so you want to be sure you are using the limited space wisely.
 Google reviews your submission before it is approved and there’s a good chance to be denied if you violate their policy.